 There is of course a loophole so that criminals can still launder bitcoin transactions by mixing the inputs and outputs of transactions.

 Conspiracy with Cyber Criminals

-A ransom demand in every ransomware is one of the most popular ways to extort money from users who are affected by it; the method of payment is of course to pay through Bitcoin.
+A ransom demand in every ransomware is one of the most popular ways to extort money from users who are affected by it; the method of payment is of course to pay through Bitcoins.

 The most popular Bitcoin exchange where cyber-criminals chose to go is to BTC-E, why?
 According to investigators from Financial Crimes Enforcement Network (FinCEN), the founder of BTC-E and other executives utilized the platform to aid cyber criminals who have earned a lot of money from fraud, identity theft, ransomware, and drug trafficking.

 Why would they do it?
 There are a lot of huge easy money activities from cybercrime itself, and for the exchange to gain popularity and at the same time “profit” from blockchain transaction, they deliberately turned a blind eye on these activities and thus protected the criminals by asserting its own authority over its AML and KYC policies, in other words they always refused to cooperate with the authorities.